Common Career Mistakes and How to Avoid Them

 Stagnation

-Insufficient personal growth could make employees less competitive, both inside an organization and in the overall job market.
+Lack of personal growth could make employees less competitive within an organization and the larger job market.

 Negativity

-Negativity is not a good thing in any workplace.
-It makes employees feel uncomfortable and makes communication difficult and limiting growth opportunities.
-In addition, it can cause problems with supervisors and peers, which can potentially lead to slowing down your career.
+Negativity has no place in any workplace.
+It causes people to feel uncomfortable and makes communication difficult and limiting potential for growth.
+In addition, it can cause problems with supervisors and peers, which could result in delays in professional development.

-- Find help whenever you can Find a mentor to ask for guidance or to ask colleagues for advice.
+- Ask for help whenever possible Find a mentor to ask for guidance or colleagues for business advice.

 Overcommitting Workload